 In particular, circulating thyroid hormones help power up various immune cells including monocytes, macrophages, natural killer cells, and lymphocytes.
 Additionally, the thyroid hormones affect several inflammatory processes such as chemotaxis, phagocytosis, antioxidant defence pathways, and the production of cytokines.

-In effect, the thyroid hormones are constantly communicating with the immune system to help maintain strong everyday immunity to fight illness.
+In effect, the thyroid hormones help maintain strong everyday immunity.

 1. It’s a Complex, Integrated System